pragdave/earmark/README.md

        <pre><code class="elixir">...

-If you want to integrate with a different syntax highligher, e.g. Prism.js you can modify the classes assigned to the _code_ tag with the option `code_class_prefix`, if e.g. you render the above markdown with
+If you want to integrate with a syntax highlighter with different conventions you can classes with prefixes to the language.
+Prism.js for example needs a class `language-elixir`.
+In order to achieve that goal you can add `language-` as a `code_class_prefix` to `Earmark.Options`.

+In the following example we want more than one additional class, so we added more prefixes.

       Earmark.to_html(..., %Earmark.Options{code_class_prefix: "lang- language-"})

-the following will be rendered:
+rendering

        <pre><code class="elixir lang-elixiri language-elixir">...

-In case of usage of the command line the option can be issued as follows:
+As for all other options it can be passed into the `earmark` executable as follows:

       earmark --code-class-prefix "language- lang-" ...

 ## Security